feedmes1eep/small_scripts/README.md

 # small_python_scripts
-python scripts
+Made the repo public so that i don't have to login everytime when i need these scripts, which i realized that i can just use my ftp server for this or self host a git service.

-i'll implement file creation into these scripts for ease of use for other people later for now they are private use.
-Made the repo public so that i don't have to login everytime when i need these scripts
+Some scripts will be removed at a future date.